vinnAnony/lara-graphql/README.md

 ## Contributors

-This software is developed and maintained with love by [Vinn Njeru](https://github.com/vinnAnony).
+This software was developed and is maintained with love by [Vinn Njeru](https://github.com/vinnAnony).

 ## License